Prefab vs Custom Home: Which Is Better?

 After a comparison of a prefab vs a custom home, it becomes clear that a custom build is the better option.
 Although building a custom home is a big undertaking, the good news is that you don’t have to do it alone.

-If you have any questions about custom homes or want to get started on a custom build project, contact LIDA Homes today.
+If you have any questions about custom homes or want to get started on a custom build project, contact LIDA Construction today.